Tool for Early Recognition and Early Diagnosis of Giant Cell Arteriitis and Polymyalgia Rheumatica

 GCA and/or PMR, with all its consequences and risks.

-the Symptomatrix helps to overcome these problems and to shorten
+Prognosis, the Symptomatrix helps to overcome these problems and

-Without doubt your family doctor is the right person for a diagnosis or
+Without doubt the family doctor is the right person for a diagnosis or

 referral to a specialist for the purpose.